fancypqq/gittemp/trygit/readme.txt

 This is not  to try using git
-fowejfiojweiofjewoijfwiojfeo
+fowweiofjewoijfwiojfeo
-Added from master local
+Added from master locali
+YuanYuan handsome
+cdalkfj